TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9a-Configuration/Index.rst

 ========================

 You can define configuration options using TypoScript.
-These options can be changed via TypoScript constants in the backend.
+These options can be changed via TypoScript constants and setup in the backend.
 The changes apply to the current page and all subpages.

 .. seealso::